marceljanerfont/amqppy/README.rst

 Introduction
 ------------
 amqppy is a very simplified AMQP client stacked over `Pika <https://github.com/pika/pika>`_.
-It has been tested with `RabbitMQ <https://www.rabbitmq.com>`_, but should also work with other AMQP 0-9-1 brokers.
+It has been tested with `RabbitMQ <https://www.rabbitmq.com>`_, but it should also work with other AMQP 0-9-1 brokers.

 .. |Version| image:: https://img.shields.io/pypi/v/amqppy.svg?